Compare two cars

 We are here considering two somewhat similar cars, but we can't deny some of the obvious differences.
 For a start, they are not even classified under the same segment, with the Volvo being a sports car and the SAAB representing large family car vehicle class.
 The first one has a Volvo-engineered powertrain under the hood, a 5-cylinder, 20-valves 150hp unit, while the other one gets its power and torque from a 4-cylinder, 16-valves 150hp engine designed by FIAT.

 SafetyThe fact that the SAAB got tested by the European New Car Assessment Programme (Euro NCAP), while the other contender didn't, puts it sky-high safety-wise, in my eyes at least.
 That aside, let's consider some other aspects which affect safety.
 The second vehicle is a large family car and that gives it a marginal advantage over the sports car competitor, at least that's what statistics show.
-On the other hand, if we'd like to consider vehicle mass in this context too, which we definitely should, C70 offers a marginal difference of 1% more metal.
+On the other hand, taking kerb weight as an important factor into account, C70 offers a marginal difference of 1% more metal.

 ReliabilityReliability is not the best thing to consider on the make level, but it is worth mentioning that both brands display similar results in faults and breakdowns, all the models observed together.
-These are the official statistics, while our visitors describe reliability of Volvo with an average rating of 3.2, and models under the SAAB badge with 4.2 out of 5.
-Some independent research have also placed C70 as average reliability-wise, and 9-3 is more or less at the same level.That apart, owners of different cars powered by the same engine as C70 rank it on average as 4.8, while the one under the competitor's bonnet gets 4.2 out of 5.
+That's the official data, while our visitors describe reliability of Volvo with an average rating of 3.2, and models under the SAAB badge with 4.2 out of 5.
+Some independent research have also placed C70 as average reliability-wise, and 9-3 is more or less at the same level.Above it all, drivers of cars with the same engine as C70 rank it on average as 4.8, while the one under the competitor's bonnet gets 4.2 out of 5.

 Performance & Fuel economySAAB is a bit more agile, reaching 100km/h in 0.4 seconds less than its competitor.
 Still, it lacks the power to win the top speed competition, topping at 200 kilometers per hour, 10km/h less than the other car.
 When it comes to fuel economy things look pretty much the same for both cars, averaging around 5.9 liters of fuel per 100 kilometers (48 mpg), in combined cycle.